 Creating customized backdoored executables often took a long period of time to do manually as attackers.
 The ability to embed a Metasploit Payload in any executable that you want is simply brilliant.
 When we say any executable, it means any executable.
 You want to backdoor something you download from the internet?
 How about iexplorer?
 Or explorer.exe or putty, any of these would work.
 The best part about it is its extremely simple.
 We begin by first downloading our legitimate executable, in this case, the popular PuTTY client.

-Next, we use msfvenom to inject a meterpreter reverse payload into our executable and encoded it 3 times using shikata_ga_nai and save the backdoored file into our web root directory.
+Next, we use msfvenom to inject a meterpreter reverse payload into our executable, encode it three times using shikata_ga_nai and save the backdoored file into our webroot directory.

 Since we have selected a reverse meterpreter payload, we need to setup the exploit handler to handle the connection back to our attacking machine.